NREL/ROSCO/README.md

 cmake ..
 make install
 ```
+A dynamic link library will be compiled into the directory with the title `libdiscon.*`, where the file extension is `.so`, `.dll`, or `.dylib`, depending on the user's operating system.

 ## Using ROSCO for Bladed
 If you want to use the controller with DNV GL Bladed v4.5 or earlier (which still has support for the DISCON external controller interface), do the following: